RetroDECK/ES-DE/INSTALL.md

         <extension>.smc .SMC .sfc .SFC .swc .SWC .fig .FIG .bs .BS .bin .BIN .mgd .MGD .7z .7Z .zip .ZIP</extension>

         <!-- The command executed when a game is launched.
 A few special variables are replaced if found in a command, like %ROM% (see below).
-        This example would run RetroArch with the the snes9x_libretro core. -->
+        This example would run RetroArch with the the snes9x_libretro core.
+        If there are spaces in the path or file name, you must enclose them in quotation marks, for example: retroarch -L "~/my configs/retroarch/cores/snes9x_libretro.so" %ROM% -->
         <command>retroarch -L ~/.config/retroarch/cores/snes9x_libretro.so %ROM%</command>

         <!-- The platform(s) to use when scraping.
 You can see the full list of accepted platforms in src/PlatformIds.cpp.